postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 * The native apps aren't restricted by the Chrome standards for the menu bar.
 You can check for updates, create Postman Windows and tabs, and edit preferences.
 * The native apps let you send headers like `Origin` and `User-Agent`.
 These are restricted in the Chrome app.
 * The "don't follow redirects" option exists in the native apps to prevent requests that return a 300-series response from being automatically redirected—doing this in the Chrome app requires the Interceptor extension.
-* The native app has a built-in [console](/docs/sending-requests/troubleshooting-api-requests/), which allows you to view the network request details for API calls.
+* The native app has a built-in [console](/docs/sending-requests/troubleshooting-api-requests/), which enables you to view the network request details for API calls.

 ### Migrating to the native app